daniisler/dc_solubility_prediction/README.md

 To evaluate the performance of the neural network, the script `evaluate_NN.py` was used.
 The database (`Big` or `Aq`) can be selected and the model is trained for three different train-test splits using the random seeds provided (0,1,2 were used for the project).
 The configuration of the best hyperparameters are loaded from the config dir `<model_type>_configs` yaml files, which were exported from W&B after the hyperparameter optimization.
 The results are written to the log `logs/logging.log` and the predictions are cached, so they can be used for further analysis without retraining the model(s).

+### Evaluation GB

+The performance of the gradient boosting model is evaluated during hyperparamter optimization using CV for the AqSolDB or group CV for the BigSolDB.
+The best result of the optimization is saved in `saved_models/<model_save_folder>/<study_name>.json`, written in the log `logs/logging.log` and printed to the console. `study_name` is also used to create a study in the sqlite database if `storage` is declared as `storage = 'sqlite:///db.sqlite3'`, which can then be visualized using the optuna-dashboard by executing `optuna-dashboard sqlite:///db.sqlite3`.

 ## Description of the Components

 ### Data Curation